- Address: Réservations par internet seulement

 Our tours are ending around a warm drink to talk a little bit before returning to San Pedro.
 The tours last two hours and a half.
 The schedule vary during the year (later during the summer, i.e. january and february).

-The price is 20000 pesos per person till the end of 2017, then will be 25000 pesos, and includes the transport from and to San Pedro, the tour and a warm drink.
+The price is 25000 pesos, and includes the transport from and to San Pedro, the tour and a warm drink.

-The tours start at the intersection of Calle Domingo Attienza and Calle Caracoles.
+The tours start at the intersection of Calle Caracoles with Calle Ignacio Carrera Pinto.
 At the end of the tour, the bus tries to bring you as close as possible to your hotel (close to the cementery for the hotels further away than this sector), with the exception of Hotel Alto Atacama (for which you need a 4x4 to pass the river) and Atacama Adventure, which is also completely out of the way (some hotels chose their name eloquently).

 We are in the desert and the nights are cold.
 It is very important to be warmly dressed in order to enjoy the tour without getting cold.